 This section contains resources from the Government of Nova Scotia and the Nova Scotia Health Authority.

-The Government of Nova Scotia resources include a link to the latest COVID-19 updates for the province, a Food Production Industry fact sheet as well as the provincial guidelines for U-Pick Farms.
+The Government of Nova Scotia resources include a link to the latest COVID-19 updates for the province.
+The commodity specific resources include a Food Production Industry fact sheet as well as the provincial guidelines for U-Pick Farms and the Forestry Sector.

 The Nova Scotia Health Authority is a link to their website where all of the latest information is available for COVID-19 to include assessment centers, news, resources, a link to the provincial website, visitor restrictions and temporary closures, and much more.